psychology Pre-Flight Anxiety Guide

 Turbulence — Actually Explained

-Not "it's like bumps on a road" (though that analogy is community-validated).
 The physics, what pilots see on their instruments, why planes are built to handle it, and what "severe turbulence" actually means in engineering terms.
-With pilot perspectives from r/fearofflying's verified professionals.
+With pilot perspectives from Reddit r/fearofflying's verified professionals.

 "What If...?"
 Panic FAQ